Using a Cloud Server? Are You Confident About Its Security?

-Here at Blue Ridge Technology, we’re big fans of the cloud.
+Here at Blue Ridge Technology, we’re big fans of the cloud, we even offer server support services.

 Cloud technologies can unlock so much potential for today’s businesses: file storage and even applications that can be accessed from anywhere, software tools that don’t have to be installed or updated on everyone’s laptops, and access to computing power to do seriously cool things that SMBs likely couldn’t afford to do on their own servers.